JET Blogs JET Living

 • Extra shoes – shoes are important because it might be impossible to find your sizes in Japan.
 It’s a good idea to have at least one pair of indoor shoes such as sneakers or closed-toe slip-on shoes.

 • Slippers – great for winter.
 These are the warm and fuzzy kinds.
-If they aren’t too causal and leisurely, you can get away with them in school.
+If they aren’t too casual and leisurely, you can get away with them in school.
 I’ve seen teachers wear crocks lined with warm felt.

 • Toothpaste – is something you’ll want to bring along because Japanese toothpaste isn’t high in fluoride.
 Even my dentist has asked if I had some from my home country.
 Toothpaste is still great in Japan.
 Bring some till you find your liking.
 Three large tubes can last a person a single year from my experience!